ray-project/ray/doc/source/train/distributed-tensorflow-keras.rst

 -----------------
 During training, the training loop should report intermediate results and checkpoints to Ray Train.
 This will log the results to the console output and append them to local log files.
-It can also be used to report results to :ref:`experiment tracking services <train-experiment-tracking-logger-callback>` and it will trigger :ref:`checkpoint bookkeeping <train-dl-configure-checkpoints>`.
+It will trigger :ref:`checkpoint bookkeeping <train-dl-configure-checkpoints>`.

 The easiest way to report your results with Keras is by using the :class:`~air.integrations.keras.ReportCheckpointCallback`: